-Reed Flute Cave (Lu Di Yan)
+Reed Flute Cave

-With its location five kilometers northwest of the downtown of Guilin, the Reed Flute Cave is a brilliant cave marked on almost all travel itineraries.
-The cave got its name from the verdant reeds growing outside it, with which people make flutes.
-Inside this water-eroded cave is a spectacular world of various stalactites, stone pillars and rock formations created by carbonate deposition.
+How was the Reed Flute Cave formed?
+Actually, inside this water-eroded cave is a spectacular world of various stalactites, stone pillars and rock formations created by carbonate deposition.
 Illuminated by colored lighting, the fantastic spectacle is found in many variations along this 240-meter-long cave.
 Walking through the serried stone pillars, tourists feast their eyes on changing spots, feeling they are in a paradise where the Gods live.

 |Tourists in the cave|

 Travel Care: Get some reed flutes for friends and remember to bargain with the vendor for a better price.